davehein/p2gcc/s2pasm_src/readme.txt

                                     S2PASM
-                                 July 20, 2017
+                               February 2, 2019
                                    Dave Hein

 S2pasm converts a P1 GCC assembly file to P2 assembly.
-It assumes that the C code was compiled using the COG memory model, and that the -S option was specified to generate an assemby code file.
+By default it assumes that the C code was compiled using the COG memory model, and that the -S option was specified to generate an assemby code file.  s2pasm can also convert assembly that was produce for the LMM model by specifying the -lmm option.
 The output from s2pasm will have a .spin2 extension.

 As an example, the C file blink.c is converted to a pasm2 file as follows: